dkaoster/taiwan-atlas/README.md

 <a href="#villages-mercator-10t.json" name="villages-mercator-10t.json">#</a> <b>villages-mercator-10t.json</b> · [Download](https://cdn.jsdelivr.net/npm/taiwan-atlas/villages-mercator-10t.json "Source")

 A [TopoJSON file](https://github.com/topojson/topojson-specification/blob/master/README.md#21-topology-objects) containing the geometry collections <i>villages</i>, <i>towns</i>, <i>counties</i>, and <i>nation</i>.
 The geometry is quantized, simplified, and projected with the mercatorTw projection.
 This topology is derived from the Ministry of the Interior’s [村里界圖(TWD97經緯度)](https://data.gov.tw/dataset/7438).
 The town boundaries are computed by [merging](https://github.com/topojson/topojson-client/blob/master/README.md#merge) villages, the county boundaries by merging towns, and the nation boundary is computed by merging counties, ensuring a consistent topology.
+This file also contains a compBorders object for optionally drawing the borders of the composed areas.

 <a href="#towns-10t.json" name="towns-10t.json">#</a> <b>towns-10t.json</b> · [Download](https://cdn.jsdelivr.net/npm/taiwan-atlas/towns-10t.json "Source")